bobaseb/energetically-coherent-computation/index.md

 - power relations in
 - traditional versus modern forms

+Existential chasm
+- between human and artificial intelligence
+- implications for development
+- relationship to consciousness

 Existential interdependence
 - in human experience
 - patterns of energetic coherence in